 It’s been years since Jack Nicholson and Morgan Freeman took us on a wild ride as they checked things off their bucket list, but it seems to be a really big thing to do these days.
 There are a myriad of sites and books with list of things to do before you die, often accompanied by fabulous photographs.
-Definitely swoon-worthy.
+Some definitely swoon-worthy.

 Many people I know have them, too.
 They’re massive lists filled with exotic places they want to go and magnificent things they want to do.
 I marvel.
 Don’t get me wrong, I’m all for doing and dreaming big, but what if they don’t manage to check some things off their list?
 Will they be disappointed?
-It makes me a bit sad to think that they are setting themselves up for disappointment.
+It makes me a bit sad to think that they are possibly setting themselves up for disappointment.
 I also find that sometimes there’s an air of competitiveness about them – my list is bigger, more daring, more challenging, than yours.
 That sounds like a contradiction, to me.
 It’s your list.
 Whatever is on it makes it the best list, for you.

 - Learn to make chocolate eclairs

-- Grow lavender
+- Grow some lavender

 - Go to a farmer’s market in spring